vacu9708/Study-records/Database/SQL, NoSQL, Redis/readme.md

 **Data structure**: VALUE<user ID, product ID>

 ### `Shopping cart`
 It used to be stored as a cookie.
 However, cookies are only available on web browsers.
-For broader accessibility, It should be available on any device.
+For broader accessibility, It should be available on any device.<br>
 **Data structure**: HASH<user ID, product ID, quantity>
 |User ID|Product ID|Quantity|
 |---|---|---|